joaquinpelle/BosonStars/README.md

 ### How to run the code

 The `main.jl` file contains a complete example with the parameters used in the preprint.
 You can run it by simply typing `julia main.jl` in the terminal.
-Or, from the Julia REPL `include("main.jl")` after activating the Pkg project with the required packages.
+Or, from the Julia REPL, `include("main.jl")`, after activating the Pkg project with the required packages.
 The simulation data is saved in the `io` folder, whereas the resulting plots will be saved in the `plots` folder.
 The plotting functions can be run independently from the simulations once the data has been saved, which the `radiative_transfer` function does automatically.
 As an example, see the `plots.jl` file, that can be run assuming the corresponding simulation data has been saved already.
 This is useful for re-processing data without having to re-run it.

 ### Plot settings